-- Containers - If you choose to grow Jalapenos from seed, you'll need a few different sizes of containers.
+- Containers: If you choose to grow jalapeños from seed, you'll need a few different sizes of containers.
 For the most part, these can consist of recycled plastic bottles and jars, so there's no need to purchase a multitude of potting containers.
-However, seedling grown and store bought jalapeno plants both will need a final container size of at least two gallons.
-I always recommend Terra Cotta planters over plastic, as they help to aerate the soil more efficiently.
+However, seedling grown and store-bought jalapeño plants both will need a final container size of at least 2 gallons.
+I always recommend terra cotta planters over plastic, as they help to aerate the soil more efficiently.

-- Sunlight - Jalapenos, like most chili plants, need ample amounts of direct sunlight to thrive.
+- Sunlight: Like most chili plants, jalapeños need ample amounts of direct sunlight to thrive.
 Make sure that you can provide young seedlings with 12–16 hours of direct sunlight and maturing plants with at least 8–10 hours.

-Jalapeno plants both germinate and grow slowly.
+Jalapeño plants both germinate and grow slowly.
 For this reason, it is recommended to start seedlings indoors 8–10 weeks before your average last frost.

 - Fill the containers with your potting soil and water thoroughly, allowing excess water to drain away.

-- Plant 2-3 seeds per container at a depth of 1/4 inch.
+- Plant two or three seeds per container at a depth of 1/4 inch.
 Although you won't be growing all the seeds, planting extra can be viewed as a precaution in case a few don't germinate.

 Of the peppers commonly available to gardeners, which ones are your favorite?